VPNL/fLoc/README.md

 ## Code

-The *runme.m* wrapper function generates an object of the class `fLocSession` that is used to both run the experiment and also store information about the participant, stimulus, and task performance.
-A custom stimulus sequence is created for each run of the experiment and stored in an object of the class `fLocSequence`.
-Both of these class files are stored in the respository functions directory (`~/fLoc/functions/`) and can be edited to further customize the localizer.
+The *runme.m* wrapper function generates an object `session` of the class `fLocSession` that is used to both run the experiment and also store information about the participant, stimulus, and task performance.
+A custom stimulus sequence is created for each run of the experiment and stored in an object `seq` of the class `fLocSequence`.
+Both class files are stored in the respository functions directory (`~/fLoc/functions/`) and can be edited to further customize the design of the localizer.

 ### Using the runme function

-The `runme.m` function will prompt the experimenter for session information when called without input arguements.
+The `runme` function in the base experiment directory will prompt the experimenter for session information when called without input arguements.
 Alternatively, you can specify these settings in advance by including following input arguements:

 1. *name* — session-specific identifier (e.g., participant initials)
 2. *trigger* - option to trigger scanner (0 = no, 1 = yes)